U-C-S/Hurl/Docs/Features/BrowserConfiguration.md

 ## Refreshing Browsers list

-The new _Hurl Settings_ application supports re-fetching the browsers list and automatically appends any new ones to the end of the current list of browsers configured in Hurl.
+The _Hurl Settings_ window supports re-fetching the browsers list and automatically appends any new ones to the end of the current list of browsers configured in Hurl.